-Should the Scrutiny Panel conclude that there are concerns regarding the Council's current Retail Experience and whether it puts forward recommendations for change; the expected impact of these changes will be detailed within the Scrutiny Panel's final report.
+Should the Scrutiny Panel put forward recommendations for change; the expected impact of these changes will be detailed within the Scrutiny Panel's final report.

 The Scrutiny Panel's report, after it has been endorsed by the Overview and Scrutiny Committee will be forwarded to the Council's Cabinet for consideration; Cabinet will then become responsible for delivering the recommendations that it accepts.